-Debt outstanding as of March 31, 2010 and December 31, 2009 consists of the following (in thousands):
+Debt outstanding as of September 30, 2010 and December 31, 2009 consists of the following (amounts in thousands):

-March 31, 2010 Dee cember 31, 2009 Revolving Credit Facility, principal due at maturity in December 2012; interest payable periodically at variable interest rates.
-The weighted average rate at March 31, 2010 was 1.0%. \$ 171,799 \$ 171,799 6.25% Senior Notes, principal due at maturity in March 2013; interest payable semi- annually in March and September at 6.25%.
-375,000 375,000 6.75% Senior Notes, principal due at maturity in January 2014; interest payable semi- annually in January and July at 6.75%.
+Sep otember 30, 2010 Dee cember 31, 2009 Revolving Credit Facility, principal due at maturity in December 2012; interest payable periodically at variable interest rates.
+The weighted average rate at September 30, 2010 was 1.0%. \$ 257,966 \$ 171,799 6.25% Senior Notes, principal due at maturity in March 2013; interest payable semi-annually in March and September at 6.25%.
+375,000 375,000 6.75% Senior Notes, principal due at maturity in January 2014; interest payable semi-annually in January and July at 6.75%.
 150,000 150,000 7.75% Senior Notes, principal due at maturity in June 2017; interest payable semi-annually in June and December at 7.75%.
-These notes were issued with a \$13.4 million discount, of which \$12.4 million and \$12.7 million was unamortized at March 31, 2010 and December 31, 2009, respectively.
-452,617 452,300 \$ 1,149,416 \$ 1,149,099
+These notes were issued with a \$13.4 million discount, of which \$11.7 million and \$12.7 million was unamortized at September 30, 2010 and December 31, 2009, respectively.
+453,268 452,300 \$ 1,236,234 \$ 1,149,099

 Revolving Credit Facility.
 During December 2007, CCA entered into a \$450.0 million senior secured revolving credit facility (the "Revolving Credit Facility") arranged by Banc of America Securities LLC and Wachovia Capital Markets, LLC.
-The Revolving Credit Facility is being utilized to fund development projects and the stock repurchase program as further described in Note 7, as well as for working capital, capital expenditures and general corporate purposes.
+The Revolving Credit Facility is utilized to fund expansion and development projects and the stock repurchase program as further described in Note 7, as well as for working capital, capital expenditures, and general corporate purposes.

 The Revolving Credit Facility has an aggregate principal capacity of \$450.0 million and matures in December 2012.
 At CCA's option, interest on outstanding borrowings will be based on either a base rate plus a margin ranging from 0.00% to 0.50% or a London Interbank Offered Rate ("LIBOR") plus a margin ranging from 0.75% to 1.50%.
 The applicable margins are subject to adjustments based on CCA's leverage ratio.
 Based on CCA's current leverage ratio, loans under the Revolving Credit Facility currently bear interest at the base rate plus a margin of 0.00% or at LIBOR plus a margin of 0.75%.
-As of March 31, 2010, CCA had \$171.8 million of outstanding borrowings under the Revolving Credit Facility as well as \$30.4 million in letters of credit outstanding.
+As of September 30, 2010, the Company had \$258.0 million of outstanding borrowings under the Revolving Credit Facility as well as \$30.3 million in letters of credit outstanding resulting in \$149.5 million available under the Revolving Credit Facility.

 Lehman Brothers Commercial Bank ("Lehman"), which holds a \$15.0 million share in the Revolving Credit Facility, is a defaulting lender under the terms of the credit agreement.
-At March 31, 2010, Lehman had funded \$2.3 million in borrowings and \$1.1 million in letters of credit that remained outstanding on the facility.
+At September 30, 2010, Lehman had funded \$1.7 million in borrowings and \$1.1 million in letters of credit that remained outstanding on the facility.
 The loan balance will be repaid on a pro-rata basis to the extent that LIBOR-based loans are repaid on tranches Lehman previously funded.
 It is CCA's expectation that going forward it will not have access to additional incremental funding from Lehman, and to the extent Lehman's funding is reduced, it will not be replaced.
 CCA does not believe that this reduction of credit has a material effect on its liquidity and capital resources.
 None of the other banks providing commitments under the Revolving Credit Facility have failed to fund borrowings CCA has requested.
 However, no assurance can be provided that all of the banks in the lending group will continue to operate as a going concern in the future.
-If any of the banks in the lending group fail, it is possible that the capacity under the Revolving Credit Facility would be reduced further.
+If any of the banks in the lending group were to fail, it is possible that the capacity under the Revolving Credit Facility would be reduced further.